 The PCC leads on incidents linked to Essex and Kent, TBNC leads for London, but either can take an initial notification.

 Contacting the Port of London Authority for routine Emergency Planning issues

-For routine Emergency Planning and Resilience issues, please contact the PLA.
+For routine Emergency Planning, Contingency Management and Resilience Issues, please contact the PLA.

 Write to us: London River House, Royal Pier Road, Gravesend, Kent, DA12 2BG.